-Usage: Info

-Type: Boolean

-Format: Value
+Usage: Info Type: Boolean Format: Value

-Default: <Boolean_literal> Description: <string literal>
+Default: <Boolean literal>

 Definition: Tells EDA tool whether the AMI_Init function returns a modified impulse response.

 Usage Rules: When the Boolean_literal value is set to "True", the model returns the convolution of the impulse response with the impulse response of the equalization.